apollo

 • Login

 Do not take REGULAR HUMAN INSULIN if you are allergic to ‘insulin’ or if you have an episode of hypoglycemia (low blood sugar).
-Talk to your doctor if you have a history of liver disease, kidney disease and if you are pregnant or breastfeeding.
+Talk to your doctor if you have a history of liver disease or kidney disease and if you are pregnant or breastfeeding.
 Also, inform your doctor if you are taking any other antidiabetic medications.
 If you experience an episode of hypoglycemia, seek medical attention immediately.

 Uses of REGULAR HUMAN INSULIN

-Type 1 diabetes, Type 2 diabetes
+Treatment of Type 1 diabetes, Type 2 diabetes.

 Medicinal Benefits

 REGULAR HUMAN INSULIN is a short-acting form of insulin that helps lower blood sugar levels in both adults and children.
 It stimulates the recovery of sugar in muscle and fat cells and thus suppresses the production of sugar in the liver.
-REGULAR HUMAN INSULIN helps in improving glycemic control which in turn decreases the risk of progression of complications of diabetes like damage to the retina (retinopathy), damage of kidney (nephropathy), damage of nerve cells (neuropathy), delayed wound healing, diabetic foot ulcer, and others.
+REGULAR HUMAN INSULIN helps in improving glycemic control, which in turn decreases the risk of progression of complications of diabetes like damage to the retina (retinopathy), damage of kidney (nephropathy), damage of nerve cells (neuropathy), delayed wound healing, diabetic foot ulcer, and others.

 Directions for Use